How the Boeing 747 jumbo jet changed travel

-(CNN) — The sun is setting on the planet's most recognizable jetliner.
+(CNN) — The planet's most recognizable jetliner celebrates its 50th anniversary this month.

-The very last Boeing 747 passenger jet was likely delivered in July -- a jumbo for Korean Air Lines -- and on November 7, 2017 United Airlines is retiring its Boeing 747 fleet with a retro-themed farewell flight from San Francisco to Honolulu.
+The first Boeing 747 was rolled out in Seattle on September 30, 1968.
+Its maiden flight was in February 1969 and it entered service with the fondly remembered airline Pan American World Airways in January 1970.

-The 747 has been a passenger favorite since being introduced in 1970 by fondly remembered airline Pan American World Airways.
+It's been a passenger favorite ever since.
 It's doubled as a flying White House as Air Force One, as well as being the setting for many a Hollywood airborne adventure.

 There are close to 500 of the big planes still flying, although many airlines are now replacing their passenger 747s with larger, more advanced, and more efficient twin-engine planes.

-The most recent version of "The Queen of the Skies" is the 747-8 Intercontinental, with new wings, engines, and technologies unimaginable to the designers and pilots of the original 747, which debuted almost 50 years ago.
+The most recent version of "The Queen of the Skies" is the 747-8 Intercontinental, with new wings, engines, and technologies unimaginable to the designers and pilots of the original 747.

 While its unique silhouette will still be around for years to come -- albeit in fewer and fewer numbers -- there's little doubt that the "Queen's" impact on aviation is as big as its size.